daviddjh/DDX123/README.md

 ## Lowered CPU frame time from 146µs to 77µs - 9/28/23

-This started by wanting to remove stdlib `map` calls durring runtime.
+This started by wanting to remove stdlib `map` calls during runtime.
 I ended up moving most of it to compile time.
 I also removed std::string from my binding system.
 Also added comiler options for speed.
 Shaved off 69µs on average.